-Make a soda bottle rocket with simple household materials!
+Warmer weather means its time to do some science experiments outside!
+Kids will love making a soda bottle rocket with simple household materials.
 This fun science demonstration is easy to do and will definitely impress your kids.
 Our rocket flew higher than our two story house!

-This is a fun outside project for kids of all ages.
+This is a fun outdoor science project for kids of all ages.
 Use a simple baking soda and vinegar reaction to launch your rocket.
 Who knew that baking soda and vinegar had that much power?

 Here is what you need to make one: